dshea/christmasList/README.md

 # christmasList
-Christmas gift exchange selector
+Christmas gift exchange selector program

 This repository contains the Python code and data files used to select Christmas gift exchange pairs.
 Currently the Python code is in 2.7, but I will update it to 3.x when that is delivered with most operating systems.

-# get a copy of the git repository
+# Get a copy of the git repository

 ```
 git clone https://github.com/dshea/christmasList.git
 ```

-# run the program
+# Run the program

 ```
 cd christmasList